czernous/persian-hugo/exampleSite/content/post/how-to-grow-afro-hair-long-with-jamaican-castor-oil.md

 ## **Final Thoughts**

 So does Jamaican castor oil really grow your hair?
 Well, hair comes in different textures and lengths so you can’t predict how the oil will react to yours.

 But facts do state that it increases hair thickness, density, and strength which naturally will allow you to retain length.

+Do you struggle to find time to do your hair? check out this [simple hair routine](https://app.forestry.io/sites/j9epj9vms0w-5w/#/pages/examplesite-content-post-looking-for-a-simple-afro-hair-routine-i-got-you-md/ "Simple hair routine").